DarrenMa/dynamic-programming-practice/README.md

   - Gridtraveller
     - Recursive
     - Memoization
-  - CanSum
+  - CanSum (Can you do this problem?
+(Decision problem))
     - Recursive
-    - Memoization-
+    - Memoization
-  - HowSum
+  - HowSum (How can you do this problem?
+(Combinatoric problem))
+    - Recursive
+    - Memoization
+  - BestSum (What is the best way to solve this problem?
+(Optimization problem))
     - Recursive
     - Memoization